benjaminion/upgrading-ethereum-book/src/book.md

 Some good reading if you want to learn more about pairing-based cryptography:

   - Vitalik has a great general introduction to [elliptic curve pairings](https://web.archive.org/web/20231102064237/https://vitalik.ca/general/2017/01/14/exploring_ecp.html).
-  - Alin Tomescu gives an entertaining review of the history of the development of pairing based cryptography and some of its applications in a blog post, [Pairings or bilinear maps](https://alinush.github.io/pairings).
+  - Alin Tomescu gives an entertaining review of the history of the development of pairing based cryptography and some of its applications in a blog post, [Pairings or bilinear maps](https://alinush.github.io/pairings)[^fn-mathematicians-in-jail].
   - The [NIST report](https://pmc.ncbi.nlm.nih.gov/articles/PMC4730686/pdf/jres.120.002.pdf) on pairing-based cryptography is quite readable.
 I recommend Section 2 and the Appendix.
   - Also good background is the [draft IETF standard](https://www.ietf.org/archive/id/draft-irtf-cfrg-pairing-friendly-curves-11.html) for pairing-friendly curves.

+[^fn-mathematicians-in-jail]: Do click through to the [short clip](https://www.youtube.com/watch?v=1RwkqZ6JNeo) of Dan Boneh explaining why all mathematicians should spend time in jail.

 If you really want to _understand_ this stuff then [Pairings for Beginners](https://www.craigcostello.com.au/s/PairingsForBeginners.pdf) is unsurpassed.
 It turns out to be a lot less scary than it looks if you work through it carefully, studying the examples as you go.